qiyunzhu/woltka/doc/cli.md

 `--samples`, `-s` | List of sample IDs to be included.
 `--demux/--no-demux` | Demultiplex alignment by first underscore in query identifier.
 `--trim-sub` | Trim subject IDs at the last given delimiter.
-`--lines` | Number of lines per chunk to read from alignment file.
-Default: 1,000 for plain mapping, or 1,000,000 for ordinal mapping.

 ### Hierarchies